rainbow494/arch-1/doc/en-us/robert-scobles-rules-for-successfully-scaling-startups.markdown

     Kevin Burton share's [seven deadly sins](http://feedblog.org/2008/07/19/monitor110-spinn3r-spam-and-blog-analysis-post-mortem/) startups should avoid and makes an inspiring case how his company stronger and better able to compete by not taking VC funds.
 Really interesting.

     [Diary of a Failed Startup](http://diffle-history.blogspot.com/) says solve a problem, not a platform to solve a class of problems.
-Truer words were never spoken.</div>
+Truer words were never spoken.